 After I found the name of it, a person told me it’s location (right by the parking lot).

-3) Hike to Old Man’s Cave and back:
+3) Old Man’s Cave in Hocking Hills:

 There is a main trail that takes you through most of the park and that is the Old Man’s Cave trail.
 The good news however is that if you don’t want to do the full trail, you can do a shorter loop which is what I did there.